Minijump/Squirrel/README.md

 * Add actions (expl: Possibility to edit a cell value directly)

 ### To do UX
+* dropdown button for table button; we see the 2 parts of the button when hover + clicking on the outer part does not work
+* Data source file settings; we should see that there is a file/see file name at least.
+Actual code display an empty field, than at forn submit we detect if a file was added to know if we should chqnge something, this is not very clear.
+* InfoColModal "most common values" is ugly.
+Change that if not too complex, else wait for graphs implementation.

 ### Feature ideas
 * Imp JS in overall: some modal/sidebar should use default features such as fill data, bind events, ... + imp + generalize error handling + tandardize async/await patterns + ... (and check pages script, maybe create a table class instead of adding everything in script, ...)